autowarefoundation/open-ad-kit-docs/docs/version-2.0/start-guide/how-to-run-autoware/index.md

 ## 1. Run Autoware on the developer platform

-### Run Autoware.Auto on AVA platform or PCU
+### Run Autoware.Auto on AVA platform or PCU or Xavier

-1. Access AVA platform or PCU via SSH.
+1. Access AVA platform or PCU or Xavier via SSH.

 1. Deploy kubernetes clusters for Autoware.